Reverse Engineering

 Most of my cricket images including dismissals are a matter of “if I do not see it, I caught it”.

 I remember many years ago shooting single frames with a manual focus film camera (no winder).
-It was a matter of anticipating what was gong to happen in about a second from now.
+It was a matter of anticipating what was going to happen in about a second from now.
 These days it feels more like a nano-second.

 My last day at the paper had me at a local cricket final.
 Under time pressure the game was slow and painfully one sided, but I still got the decisive moment thanks to responsive and powerful gear.